fermyon/developer/content/cloud/linking-applications-to-resources-using-labels.md

 // --snip--
 ```

-The string "data" is the **label** that the Spin application uses to reference the NoOps SQL Database.
+The string "data" is the **label** that the Spin application uses to reference the SQLite Database.
 At application deployment time, we have to make a decision about how to map that label to an actual database.
 The `spin cloud deploy` command gives us a couple of choices:
 - Use an existing database and link app to it
 - Create a new database and link the app to it

-In this example below, we are going to **link** the app to an existing NoOps SQL Database instance using the label.
+In this example below, we are going to **link** the app to an existing SQLite Database instance using the label.
 To do this, we choose the first option (that `spin deploy` gives us).
 We make our selection by using the up/down arrow keys and then `return` to continue:

 ```bash
 spin deploy